ccie18643/PyTCP/README.md

 ### Clonning PyTCP from the GitHub repository

-In most cases, PyTCP should be cloned directly from GitHub [repository](https://github.com/ccie18643/PyTCP) repository, as this type of installation provides full development and testing environment.
+In most cases, PyTCP should be cloned directly from the [GitHub repository](https://github.com/ccie18643/PyTCP), as this type of installation provides full development and testing environment.

 ```shell
 git clone https://github.com/ccie18643/PyTCP